ietf-wg-jose/draft-ietf-jose-hpke-encrypt/draft-ietf-jose-hpke-encrypt.md

 -04

-* Fixed #8: Use short algorithm identifiers, per the JOSE IANA registration instructions.
+* Fixed #8: Use short algorithm identifiers, per the JOSE naming conventions.

 -01